JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 # <a name="Delete_"></a>Delete_

+Mimics the DELETE and BACKSPACE keys, with and without the CTRL key depressed.

 ```
 FUNCTION CTextRange2.Delete_ (BYVAL Unit AS LONG, BYVAL Count AS LONG) AS LONG
    DIM Delta AS LONG